Biophysics & Quantitative Biology, PhD

 The objective of the program in biophysics is to give students sufficient training in physics, chemistry, and biology to enable them to apply the conceptual, instrumental, and mathematical approaches of the physical sciences for solving biological problems.
 The curriculum is broadly based and provides sufficient flexibility for students entering with either previous training in the physical sciences or for students with a background in biology and some experience in the physical sciences.

 Admission requirements are usually one year of college biology, one year of college physics, chemistry through organic chemistry, and mathematics through calculus; however deficiencies in one of these areas can be corrected during the first two years of study.
-Most applicants who are accepted into the program have general Graduate Record Examination (GRE) scores in the 70%-90% range.
 The Biophysics and Quantitative Biology Program does not require the subject GRE for admission.
 The Test of English as a Foreign Language (TOEFL iBT) or IELTS is required for international applicants.

 Please refer to the Biophysics and Quantitative Biology Admissions web page for additional information and application deadlines.